tejastn10/torrentus/README.md

 - Built with **Electron** for cross-platform desktop applications
 - Powered by **Vite** for lightning-fast development
-- Strengthened with **TypeScript** for robust applications
+- Strengthened with **TypeScript** for type-safe development
-- Made with ❤️ for developers who want to build desktop apps with web technologies
+- Made with ❤️ for efficient torrent downloading